What to Know

 You may call ahead to make an appointment or simply walk into the courthouse.
 In either case, make sure to arrive well before 4:30 p.m. to ensure you have enough time to clear security and sign in at the court window.
 Courthouse doors lock at precisely 5 p.m. and no one may enter after that.

 All judges perform same-sex and opposite-sex weddings alike.
-Some judges can do ceremonies in Spanish.
+Some judges as listed below can do ceremonies in Spanish.
 Some judges will also conduct weddings for active military members at no cost during the day.
 Call first to ask.